-The MOC Foundation Vision & Motivation
+The MOC Foundation Vision and Motivation

 There has to be vision, some reason why this is something worth doing, and what it will look like some time down the road, all of which stems from a felt need and a desire to meet that need.
-In Scripture. we find various passages that are fundamental to the vision behind the MOC Foundations Visitation Support Services.
+In Scripture, we find various passages that are fundamental to the vision behind the MOC Foundations Visitation Support Services.

 There are special needs and special situations that arise in any Organization, and we must always be on the lookout for these kinds of circumstances and when we recognize “need” among our Members, we have to “work” to meet these needs.
 James 1:27 does not give us a definition of religion.
 Instead, it presents a tangible way of insisting that “genuine” religion is a “life-changing force”.
-It springs from an inner spiritual reality that expresses itself in ‘action and tenderness towards others.’
+It springs from an inner spiritual reality that expresses itself in ‘action and tenderness towards others.

 When people are down, we are challenged to get alongside of them and provide a caring, loving, and embracing atmosphere that will lift the spirits of individuals that are going through difficult times.
 We believe that we are to seek the Lord’s leadership in our daily lives, so that when a need arises we see it.
 For the Christian, service to human need, is ‘service to Jesus.